iamcalebjones/Weapon_Detection/README.md

   <img src="https://github.com/iamcalebjones/Weapon_Detection/blob/main/demos/main_pic.png">
 </p>

-**Warning**: this writeup features images and videos of myself handling a real firearm during testing the model.
-The weapon was unloaded, and this is also demonstrated in the video.
+**Warning**: This writeup features images and videos of me handling a real firearm during testing of the model.
+The weapon was unloaded during the demonstrations, which is also captured in the video.

 ## Problem

 Mass shootings, by definition in America in 2021, are gun-related incidents in which 4 or more people are injured or killed by a firearm.
 These have happened everywhere from grocery stores to house parties, but the ones we tend to hear about generally involve very public places, frequently schools, concerts, restaurants, shopping centers, and places of worship.
 The weapons used in these incidents are also widely variable, but the most commonly used weapons are pistols, with 9mm and .22 calibers leading the list.
-And after every event, the news circuits show headlines about how to deal with it, and politicians make promises about more legislation and tighter restrictions required to obtain a firearm.
+And after every event, the news circuits show headlines about how to deal with it, and politicians make promises about more legislation and tighter restrictions required to obtain firearms.

-But the question I had was how can technology help?
-In a culture saturated with technology, surely there must be a use of technology to prevent or limit the impact of these events.
+But the question I had was what role can technology play in fighting this problem?
+In a culture saturated with technology, surely it has a role in preventing these events.
 In exploring this question, I was brought to the field of computer vision.

 ## Computer Vision